jmpainter/dream-catcher/README.md

 ## Summary:

 Dream Catcher is a combined private dream journal and public dream repository.
 A user can create and maintain a list of dream for themselves using a rich text editor.
 The dreams can be set to be public, where the will be available for public viewing on the home screen.
 A public dream can be set to be open to comments so registered users will be able to leave comments.
-A user can delete comments made on their dreams and also comments made by them
+A user can delete comments made on their dreams and also comments made by them.

 ## Motivation:

 I created this app from my own interest in keeping a dream journal and prefer to keep digital records rather than using pen and paper.
 Dream journaling is rewarding way to record interesting memories and learn more about oneself.
-Although there are dream journal apps available, I believe that this is the first one that allows the user to publish dreams and browse through other people’s dreams as well
+Although there are dream journal apps available, I believe that this is the first one that allows the user to publish dreams and browse through other people’s dreams as well.

 ## Technologies Used: